 PARTS:

-1 - altoid tin (a shoe polish or other similar metal tin will probably work too);
+1 - altoid tin (a shoe polish or other similar metal tin will probably

 some fiberglass insulation